-Whoever you are, whomever you love, you are welcome at Cedar Lane.
+Whoever you are, wherever you are from, whomever you love, wherever you are on life’s journey, and whatever your gender identity, beliefs, or immigration status, you are welcome at Cedar Lane.
 We are people of many ages, backgrounds, and beliefs.
 Together, we create a community where love works.

 What to wear